What does a poultry husbandry worker do?

 Production workers are employees who are usually seen in an assembly line in a company's factory.
 They are responsible for a specific part of the production of goods for the company.
 They ensure that production processes are being followed.
 Production workers are required to be efficient, detail-oriented, and organized.
 They should be able to uphold the quality standards set by the company and should be able to conduct quality control checks.
 Should they be working alongside machines, and they must know how to operate the machine as well as maintain it.
 Production workers should also be familiar with occupational safety and health guidelines and must be able to follow policies and procedures in place.

-There are some key differences in responsibilities as well.
-For example, a poultry husbandry worker responsibilities require skills like "assembly line," "control inspection," "debone," and "ran."
+There are some key differences in the responsibilities of each position.
+For example, poultry husbandry worker responsibilities require skills like "assembly line," "control inspection," "debone," and "ran."
 Meanwhile a typical breeder has skills in areas such as "greenhouse," "statistical analysis," "disease resistance," and "pigs."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-But both careers also use different skills, according to real poultry husbandry worker resumes.
-While poultry husbandry worker responsibilities can utilize skills like "control inspection," "debone," "ran," and "hair nets," some production workers use skills like "production process," "safety procedures," "basic math," and "quality standards."
+Each career also uses different skills, according to real poultry husbandry worker resumes.
+While poultry husbandry worker responsibilities can utilize skills like "control inspection," "debone," "ran," and "hair nets," production workers use skills like "production process," "safety procedures," "basic math," and "quality standards."